sarmedalwan/Final-Year-Capstone-Project/README.md

-# Project Title
-A *brief* paragraph explaining your project and what it does should be written here.
-The idea is to give readers an overview of what it is that you've built.
+# Online Turn-Based Multiplayer Game
+This project will be a two-player online multiplayer strategy game, created in Java.
+The game will be turn-based, and will be set in WW2 and focused on Operation Mars, a famous operation on the eastern front around the city of Rzhev.

 ## Getting Started (Software Based)
-You should write a bit about **how** I can get your project working, It's good to think in terms of the following sections:

 ### Prerequisites
 What do I need in order to get your project running?
 For example,
-* Python 3.5 (or later)
+* IntelliJ Idea 2016 (or later)
-* sqlalchemy
+* Image editing software

 ### Installing
 A step by step guide on how to build and install your software, for example: